rm-controls/rm_controllers/rm_shooter_controllers/README.md

 ## 4. Cfg

-+ **shooter.cfg:** Add parameters related to friction wheel speed and rigger block corresponding to each shooting speed
++ **shooter.cfg:** Add parameters related to friction wheel speed and trigger block detection corresponding to each bullet speed

 ## 5. Launch files

-- **load_controller.launch:** you can launch robot_state_controller controllers/joint_state_controller controllers/upper_gimbal_controller
-  controllers/lower_gimbal_controller controllers/upper_shooter_controller controllers/lower_shooter_controller and load the parameters which included in config files into parameter server by launch files.
+- **load_controller.launch:** Load the parameters in config files and load the shooter controller.

 ## 6. ROS API